Four Seasons Santa Barbara Biltmore

 The next morning, my four little travelers got up and ran down to the greens outside the room to play croquet and try the putting green.
 The equipment for both activities was refreshingly accessible.
 A large resort golf bag was simply left out beside the greens so that they could easily select their clubs and play at leisure, and the croquet clubs were hung by the court with no sign-in and definitely no rigid dress code, as some top resorts require for this sport.

-Compared with my last visit nine years ago, significantly more families with young children, toddlers, and babies were strolling the grounds amidst the well-dressed senior citizen guests.
+Compared with my previous visit several years earlier, significantly more families with young children, toddlers, and babies were strolling the grounds amidst the well-dressed senior citizen guests.
 Another difference in clientele was the abundance of four-legged companions.
 As my kids putted and croquetted, many pet owners walked along the paths with their leashed dogs.
 We met Wally, a beagle, who, let off the leash, ran to us across the greens.
 His owner said that he brought Wally’s crate along and both were comfortable in their accommodations at the Biltmore.
 The hotel offers the “Pampered Pet” program, which includes a full in-room dining menu, play toys, oversized beds, toiletries, and treats.

 It is always challenging to improve upon perfection but the Biltmore just completed a three year $65 million restoration of the Coral Casino Beach and Cabana.
 This private members’ club, which allows special access for Biltmore guests, is perched on Butterfly Beach, and contains the upscale Tydes Restaurant and La Pacifica Ballroom.
 The club, styled in Gardner Dailey’s Scandinavian Modern design, also contains an adult pool, kiddie pool, and pool table.